kbullaughey/multidimevol/README.md

       qsub discrete_effects-submit.sh 2012_06_20 configs/discrete_effect_start.rconf configs/discrete_effects.sconf
     done

 These jobs are not particularly computationally intensive (taking less than 1 minute each on contemporary hardware), and so they could be run sequentially.
-However, the shell script assumes the existence of an environment variable, `JOB_ID`, which one would need to set uniquely for each repliate, so the files do not overwrite each other.
+See the above section on compute clusters.

 The above jobs create a series of directories containing the output of the following form: